Cycling-Tour de France stage 14 resumes after big crash | Sports-Games

 Cycling-Tour de France stage 14 resumes after big crash

-The 14th stage of the Tour de France resumed following a 25-minute stop after several riders were involved in a massive crash at the back of the peloton on Saturday.
-The incident occurred on a slippery descent with 146km left in the stage, with Movistar rider Antonio Pedrero forced to abandon the race after being carried off on a stretcher.
+There were scenes of tears and pain as the 14th stage of the Tour de France turned into carnage, being halted for 25 minutes after a massive crash at the back of the peloton before two more riders hit the deck hard later on Saturday.
+The main incident occurred on a slippery descent with 146km left in the stage, with Movistar rider Antonio Pedrero forced to abandon the race after being carried off on a stretcher.

-The 14th stage of the Tour de France resumed following a 25-minute stop after several riders were involved in a massive crash at the back of the peloton on Saturday.
+There were scenes of tears and pain as the 14th stage of the Tour de France turned into carnage, being halted for 25 minutes after a massive crash at the back of the peloton before two more riders hit the deck hard later on Saturday.

-The incident occurred on a slippery descent with 146km left in the stage, with Movistar rider Antonio Pedrero forced to abandon the race after being carried off on a stretcher.
-South African Louis Meintjes, who was 13th in the general classification, also pulled out.
+The main incident occurred on a slippery descent with 146km left in the stage, with Movistar rider Antonio Pedrero forced to abandon the race after being carried off on a stretcher.
+South African Louis Meintjes, who was 13th in the general classification, also pulled out, before Colombian Esteban Chaves threw in the towel 134km from the finish in Morzine and Dutchman Ramon Sinkeldam abandoned midway through the stage.

-"Several riders sustained bruises and we can expect more to abandon," Tour doctor Gilles Mercier said.
-Colombian Esteban Chaves was one of them as he pulled out 134km from the finish in Morzine.
+None of the overall leaders were involved in the crash.
+In the descent of the Col de Saxel, France's Romain Bardet, second in the 2016 Tour de France, crashed on a bend at 60kph and after a long discussion with doctors, pulled out of the race, hiding tears behind his hands.

+Chaves's EF EasyPost team mate James Shaw crashed along with Bardet and the Briton was carried away on a stretcher.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)